tieeeeen1994/tModLoader-BossRush/README.md

 # Boss Rush API Changelog

+1.0.3
+- Remove the multiplayer compatibility config option.
+- Implement a fool-proof teleporting system to allow seamless multiplayer experience.

 1.0.2
 - Optimizations, and more features for the API.
 - Not documented for now, but they will be in the wiki for sure.
+- Add config options for multiplayer compatibility when teleporting players.
+- Add config options for bending the rules of boss rush events regarding player respawns.

 1.0.0
 - Initial release.

 # Example Boss Rush Changelog

+1.0.3
+- Quick hotfix that fixes the boss rush starting with Wall of Flesh.
+- Also fix bugs regarding OriginalDamage not being fetched.
+Bad code.

 1.0.2
 - Rebalanced everything.